fiigmnt/fresh-news/README.md

-# HATTER 🎩
+# Fresh News 📰

 >it's probably nothing

 ## TL;DR

-A Rabbithole discord bot for link curation.  ✨
+A Social Fresh discord bot for link curation.  ✨

 ## How it Works

-1. Upvote posts in by reacting with a specified emoji: 🥕
+1. Upvote posts in by reacting with a specified emoji: 📰
-2. Two 🥕 will trigger the bot to post into the specified channel (id supplied via env var)
+2. Two 📰 will trigger the bot to post into the specified channel (id supplied via env var)
 3. The community can use these votes to further curate the content 🤙

 ## Setup